-There are three parts to shish barak, so the ingredients have broken into those three parts below.
+There are three parts to this shish barak recipe, so the ingredients have been broken into those three parts below.

-- Flour: I usually a mix of wholewheat and regular flour but you can use either.
+- Flour: I usually a mix of whole wheat and all purpose flour, but you can use either.

 - Yeast: A key ingredient to get the perfect dough.